Rohan: Blood Feud: Partying

 Party play in R.O.H.A.N.: Blood Feud allows up to six members in a party.
 Parties are no longer recommended to execute demanding quests and instead hunt high-level monsters over and over in order to level.

 Pets

 Pets in the game aid players in battle by boosting abilities.
-Pets can level up after being fed a certain amount, this will boost the specific pets abilities.
+Pets can level up after being fed a certain amount; this will boost the specific pet's abilities.
 A pet can die in Rohan due to negligence and can be revived by a revival ticket.

 Mounts

 Each race has a unique mount which can only be used by that race.
 Mounts are purchasable in the Home-town of each race.
 Mounts are used to help players travel the vast world of Rohan much more quickly.
-To use a mount simply double click its icon in your inventory.
+To use a mount, simply double-click its icon in your inventory.
 A mount is protected from the item drop penalty - meaning you will never drop a mount upon death.